jordancolburn/colburncottage/_posts/2018-05-15-mother's-day-picnic.md

 ![MothersDayPicnic-7.jpg]({{site.baseurl}}/assets/MothersDayPicnic-7.jpg)

-It was a firsts for Mother's Day this year for me.
+It was a day of firsts for Mother's Day this year for me.
 It was my first Mother's Day as a mother and my first without my mother.
 The day was filled as much joy as sorrow but I am so thankful for my sweet husband and baby boy who made it a day I'll never forget.

 My love languages are gifts and acts of service.
 My husband accomplished both.
 He set up the whole thing, cooked everything, and I got the "day off" from being a parent but still enjoyed all the sweet moments with my family.